A service provided by the BC Centre for Disease Control

 Symptoms

 If you have genital warts, it is common to not notice any symptoms.
-If you do get symptoms, they will most likely show up anytime from a few weeks to many months after sexual contact.
+Symptoms can show up anytime from a few weeks to many months after sexual contact.

 Tests and Diagnosis

-Testing and diagnosis for genital warts is done by an exam by a health care provider.
-The clinician will look at the bumps to determine what they are.
-It is best to get tested for genital warts if you are having symptoms.
+Assessment and diagnosis for genital warts is done with a visual exam by a health care provider.
+The health care provider will look at the bumps to determine what they are.
+There is no laboratory test specifically for genital warts, so it’s best to see a health care provider for assessment if you have concerns.

 Find a clinic